ogbigboss/how-i-got-my-netflix-show-cancelled/ANON.md

 Next was my boss' boss, Rajat Kongovi.
 He had much previous experience in tech and Ivy League credentials.
 I think he played basketball in college.
 I imagined him being the guy on the board that made the older whiter guys feel cool, as Rajat felt a lot more relaxed than others.
 Call me rascist, it's fine, I do it all the time.
 Rajat had a very if not the most impressive resume of anyone on the C suite, particularly with regards to tech and business leadership, but nothing of interest to me in relation to my situation.

 Next was the CIO, John Wallace.
 He had a deep legacy in business insurance and other types of things, but none in tech, this appeared to be his first gig there.
-I noted it seemed like he grew up or went ot college in the Colorado area, lived in Wisconsin for sometime, then recently moved to Chicago, right where Flatley Inc had an office.
+I noted it seemed like he grew up or went ot college in the Colorado area, lived in Wisconsin for sometime, then recently moved to Chicago, right where Senger-Huel had an office.
 Nothing else worth seeing, though, I did laugh out loud when I saw his profile picture, just in case they were listening.
 In honesty, it was a fine picture.

 Finally, at least to my memory, was the CEO, Sam Hodges.
 Sam had an insanely long linked in profile.
 There were several long stints as company leadership of all kinds, much in the sector of tech venture capital, and much to be said as a CEO - it wasn't his first time.
 But there were also board appointments - oh the board appointments!
 I remember scrolling quite a bit before I saw this: